 Cindu Thomas-George, Founder and Principal Trainer

 Cindu Thomas-George is the Founder and Principal Trainer of Shakti Diversity and Equity Training.
 In her role as Principal Trainer, she designs and facilitates professional development experiences that promote inclusion, equity, antiracism, and intercultural intelligence.
 As a DEI practitioner, she works across industries to help cultivate workplace cultures that foster a sense of belonging and inclusion for today's increasingly diverse workforce.
-In her fifteen years of experience, she has developed a mastery of creating and facilitating meaningful and impactful learning experiences that work to empower individuals to become agents of change and champions of inclusion and equity.
+In her seventeen years of experience, she has developed a mastery of creating and facilitating meaningful and impactful learning experiences that work to empower individuals to become agents of change and champions of inclusion and equity.
 As a nationally recognized speaker, Cindu’s speaking engagements are focused on encouraging cross-racial allyship, disrupting anti-Asian hate, moving beyond color-blindness to color consciousness, disrupting anti-Blackness in communities of color, and creating inclusion for women of color in the workplace.

-Furthermore, Cindu is a tenured professor of Communication Studies at the College of Lake County specializing in Public Speaking, Intercultural Communication, and Online learning.
-Cindu is an award winning educator, receiving the the 2017 NISOD Teaching Excellence Award, a national recognition of excellence in education.
-In addition to her role as an educator, Cindu co-founded the Diversity and Equity Infusion Project (DEIP) where she conceptualizes, designs, and facilitates workshops and learning opportunities that encourage college employees to create an inclusive, equitable, and welcoming learning environment in order to better serve today’s diverse student population.
+Furthermore, Cindu is a tenured professor of Communication Studies at the College of Lake County (CLC) specializing in Public Speaking, Intercultural Communication, and Online learning.
+Cindu is an award-winning educator, receiving the 2017 NISOD Teaching Excellence Award, a national recognition of excellence in education.
+In addition to her role as a faculty member at CLC, she co-founded the Diversity and Equity Infusion Project (DEIP) where she conceptualizes, designs, and facilitates professional development experiences that prepare Education professionals to cultivate inclusive and equitable learning environments aimed to increase academic success of historically under-represented and first generation college students.

 Cindu began her career as an adjunct faculty member at San Francisco State University and City College of San Francisco.
 She holds an M.A. in Communication Studies from San Francisco State University where she learned the art of teaching, public speaking, and the importance and relevance that diversity and social justice education has in our world.
-Growing up as an Asian Indian American in the United States, Cindu has experienced first-hand the communication and cultural barriers that can come along with being a daughter of immigrants and woman of color.
-It was her own life experiences and the benefits she experienced from her own education that drew her to a career committed to driving inclusion, equity, and anti-racism forward.
+It was her own lived experiences of being the daughter of Indian immigrants and navigating her role in Higher Education as a woman of color that drew her to a career committed to driving inclusion, equity, and anti-racism forward.
 Her passion and commitment for this work extends beyond her professional life- Cindu actively volunteers and is a co-founder and Board member of Malayalees for Social Justice, co-founder of the South Asian Solidarity Project, co-founder and co-chair of the Women of Color Employee Resource Group at the College of Lake County, and sits on the advisory board for Orion3.
 Previously, she was a board member of YWCA Lake County and helped direct the organization’s racial justice initiatives and programming.
-Cindu resides in Chicago, IL with her husband and children.
+Cindu resides in Chicago’s Ukrainian Village neighborhood with her husband and children.